This article was originally published on HotelExecutive.com, you can view the original article by clicking here

 With over 1B monthly active users and 500 million daily active users, Instagram has proven itself business worthy.
 Today 90% of top 100 brands are on Instagram.
 When it comes to travel and hospitality; Instagram has a natural fit; Exotic destinations, luxury hotels attract likes, shares and comments.
 Instagram directly influences trip ideas and related decisions.
 Four Seasons page attracts over 799K, Marriott Hotels 329K and Hilton Hotels attracts 252K followers.

 Brands can leverage this opportunity by asking their followers to actively use a hashtag to tag their engagement.
 For example Hilton would encourage #RightHere or #ShareMyHiltonPic hashtags to engage with users or the Ritz-Carlton would engage with guests and loyal advocates looking for wedding packages, and then ask these guest to tag their stories after the event gets over by using #RCMemories hashtag.
 Marriott also does a fabulous job by promoting events and signups to its Marriott rewards program by using Instagram.
-Instagram also allows seamless conversion opportunities; with action buttons user can now reserve hotel rooms, get tickets, start an order or book via third-party partners.
+Instagram also allows seamless conversion opportunities; with action buttons, user can now reserve hotel rooms, get tickets, start an order, or book via third-party partners.

-All these offer innumerable opportunities for the hotels to inspire, engage, convert and develop long term loyalty.
+All these offer innumerable opportunities for the hotels to inspire, engage, convert and develop long-term loyalty.
 Instagram has been a very effective channel for hotels to reach their target audiences with features such as location and geo search.
-When a user clicks on a post tagged with a location tag, users can easily see posts from other users who were tagged at the location, for hoteliers this feature allows traveler to experience the property through many different perspectives, it also creates a feeling of crowdsourcing; an experience which is very hard to replicate otherwise.
+When a user clicks on a post tagged with a location tag, users can easily see posts from other users who were tagged at the location, for hoteliers this feature allows the traveler to experience the property through many different perspectives, it also creates a feeling of crowdsourcing; an experience which is very hard to replicate otherwise.

 Action Points for your team: